 An undergraduate student may be excused from an examination if he/she meets the criteria outlined in the Undergraduate Student Handbook.
 Reasons include, but are not limited to: a serious illness, death in the immediate family, observance of a religious holiday, and NCAA intercollegiate athletic events.
 A student who will miss an examination must submit an Exam Excuse Form to his/her class dean.
 For more information, please contact

-A graduate student may be excused from a final exam in cases where there are extenuating circumstances.
-Permission to miss a final exam must be obtained from the Graduate Programs office prior to the exam date and time.
+graduate student may be excused from a final exam in cases where there are extenuating circumstances.
+Permission to miss a final exam must be obtained from the The Office of Graduate Academic Services prior to the exam date and time.
 Extenuating circumstances include, but are not limited to: serious illness supported by doctor’s certification, death in the immediate family, or observance of a religious holiday.
 The following are NOT considered extenuating circumstances: oversleeping, travel (business travel confirmed in writing in advance is acceptable for part-time students), disabled vehicles, or misunderstanding the schedule.